 Let’s take a look at a few of the notable towns in West Virginia where visiting feels like you’re in a Hallmark movie.

-The festive town of Capon Bridge is tucked into a peaceful valley, west of Bear Garden Mountain and overlooking the beautiful sparkling Cacapon River.
+The festive town of Capon Bridge is tucked into a peaceful valley west of Bear Garden Mountain and overlooks the beautiful sparkling Cacapon River.
 A tiny town featuring lovely local businesses and historic architecture, the friendly people are its biggest asset.

-Christmas Tree Forest is another community initiative and invites businesses and organizations to decorate a tree.
-The forest of trees will be in the library for everyone to view every weekend evening until Christmas.
+Christmas Tree Forest is another community initiative and invites businesses and organizations to decorate a tree alongside other community-decorated trees.

-The River House in Capon Bridge is hosting a Holiday Artisans Market, a quilt show, a glass ornament workshop, and more.
+The River House in Capon Bridge hosts a Holiday Artisans Market, a wreath-making workshop, and more.

 There is something for everyone in Capon Bridge.
 Check it out and learn why it could be the setting of a Hallmark Christmas movie.

-West Virginia’s oldest town, Romney, serves as the county seat and the town spearheading Winterfest for Christmas.
+West Virginia’s oldest town, Romney, serves as the county seat and hosts Christmas in Romney.
 Nestled in the beautiful rolling hills, Romney is rich in history, culture, and Christmas cheer.
 With a population of 1,707 people, everyone gets involved in the holiday celebration.
 Picture a charming small town, a giant tree decorated with carolers singing, horse-drawn carriage rides, and a train going by as it heads out for a breathtaking winter wonderland excursion on the Potomac River.
 It sure sounds like a Hallmark movie town to me.

 The Potomac Eagle/North Pole Express will return this year and take riders for a 75-minute ride to the “North Pole,” where Santa will board the train.

-A few miles south of Romney, you will find Augusta, which hosts the Christmas Festival of Lights.
-This town of 4,728 people is brimming with Christmas spirit.
+A few miles southeast of Romney, you will find Augusta, a small town brimming with Christmas Spirit.
+Its annual Christmas Festival of Lights kicks off with a lighting ceremony in late November at the amphitheater at Afton and Pauline Malick Central Hampshire Park.
 Everyone attending the festival lighting ceremony is welcome to enjoy coffee, hot chocolate, and cookies.